mantidproject/errorreports/DevelopmentSetup.md

 ## Creating an Environment (.env) File

-The docker-compose configuration requires setting some environment variables such as
+The docker compose configuration requires setting some environment variables such as

 * the port to run on